-When you think of a child behaviorist you might think of someone who works with kids with autism.
+When you think of a behaviorist you might think of someone who works with kids with autism.

-While this is true, there are many other behavioral health issues that a child behaviorist can help with.
+While this is true, there are many other behavioral health issues that a behaviorist can help with.
 For example, you might have young children who throw temper tantrums, or an older child who engages in more serious problem behavior that puts themselves and others at risk.